mpp-doric/Android-Security-Reference/hardware/keystore.md

 ## CTS

+The CTS history of the `KeyStore` is quite interesting.
+There are a few fundamental features for which ROM inclusion or hardware presense of will make some requirements around `KeyStore` implementation come into scope.
+These are around:

+- Secure Lock Screens (can check with `isKeyguardSecure()`)
+- Fingerprint
+- Disk Encryption

+And also some clauses only seem to come into effect if a device _ships_ with an OS version as opposed to _is upgraded_ to an OS version.

+### CTS 6.0

-As of M-6-23 hardware backed keystore is not a requirement, but is [now manditory in N](https://youtu.be/XZzLjllizYs?t=571).
+As of M-6-23 hardware backed `KeyStore` is not a requirement:

 > Note that while the above TEE-related requirements are stated as STRONGLY RECOMMENDED, the Compatibility Definition for the next API version is planned to changed these to REQIUIRED.
 If a